pliphd/Actigraphy/README.md

 ### MATLAB platform and toolboxes

 The App is developed in the MATLAB platform.
 MATLAB version R2022a or newer is required.
 It may be able to run in older versions of MATLAB, but performance/functions are not guaranteed.

+The curreent release is developed and tested in MATLAB R2024a.

 The following toolboxes are required.